 It’s going to take some time for her to get used to your household, so don’t expect too much.
 Your dog may hide or refuse to eat until she gets more comfortable with you.
 If you give her love and attention, she’ll quickly come out of her shell and become a member of the family.

 If you have taken a few days off work, be sure you leave your dog at random periods through the day.
-Start with short mix in a few longer ones of 5-10 minutes.
+Start with short trips and then mix in a few longer ones of 5-10 minutes.
 In your absence, keep your Beagle occupied with toys and treats.